Domogo/vcalFileUpload/README.md

 ## Project requirements
 - RestController
 - Max.
 8 threads.
-- 100 parallel uploads, 50MB in size
+- accept 100 parallel uploads at any given time, each up to 50MB in size
 - Parallel upload can not allow same-named files, sequential overrides previous.

 ## API docs